William Stukeley: Personal life

 Piggott described Stukeley as "a gregarious creature" who enjoyed conversation and being flattered.
 Haycock referred to Stukeley's "amiable personality", while Piggott also highlighted "an immensely likeable quality" to Stukeley's personality, as evidence highlighting that when the reverend was laid up in bed in Queens Square on one occasion, over 120 friends and parishioners either visited him or sent him a message of sympathy.
 He also regarded the antiquary as displaying a "charm and pleasant oddness" as well as a "cheerfulness and disarming ingenuousness".
 Piggott also noted that in later life, Stukeley became "self-opinionated" and "dogmatic".

 After the antiquarian's death, Bishop Warburton stated that in Stukeley displayed "a mixture of simplicity, drollery, absurdity, ingenuity, superstition and antiquarianism, that he afforded me that kind of well-seasoned repast, which the French call an Ambigu, I suppose from a compound of things never meant to meet together."

 According to Hutton, Stukeley had "a profound and lifelong love of structure, form and design" that was reflected in his interest in the medieval profession as well as antiquities.
 He had an enthusiasm for gardening, and was fond of both city and countryside, enjoying the ability of traveling between the two.
 Fond of pets, he reported feeling great grief following the death of his cat, Tit, in the 1740s.
 While living in Boston, he aligned himself with the Tories.
 He suffered from gout, having his first attack of the disease in 1709.

 Stukeley's decision, in 1722, to adopt the pseudonym of Chyndonax reflected his inclinations towards identifying with the druids in a personal capacity.
 This was bolstered by the tendency of friends in the Society of Roman Knights to refer to him, both in conversation and correspondence, as "the Druid".

-By 1740, he was beginning to depict the stone circles at Avebury—which are perfectly circular—as ovals in his illustrations so that they better fitted the shape of a serpent's head, which he believed they symbolised.
+By 1740, he was beginning to depict the stone circles at Avebury, which are circular, as ovals in his illustrations so that they better fitted the shape of a serpent's head, which he believed they symbolised.